Sean-Dickey-thycotic-com/ssi-docs/qualys/config/scan-vul.md

 1. Personalize Your Scanner Local system or server.

 These steps apply when you have downloaded a scanner appliance image (i.e. for VMware, Citrix XenServer, etc).
-You’ll use Virtual Scanner Console running on your virtualization software to complete these steps.
+You will use the Virtual Scanner Console running on your virtualization software to complete these steps.

 ## Configure a virtual scanner using Microsoft Hyper-V

 The following steps can be used to configure a virtual scanner appliance using Microsoft Hyper-V. Once you've successfully configured your scanner it will be ready for scanning.

 __Before you begin:__
-   * Downloaded the virtual scanner image (*qVSA-2.0.13-1-vhd.zip* or later).
+   * Download the virtual scanner image (*qVSA-2.0.13-1-vhd.zip* or later).
    * Obtain a personalization code.

 1. Start the virtual scanner machine.
-1. Unzip the download file  qVSA.i386-2.4.26-11.vhd.zip to obtain the virtual hard disk file *qVSA.i386-2.4.26-11.vhd.zip* Log in to the Hyper-V server.
+1. Unzip the download file (qVSA.i386-2.4.26-11.vhd.zip) to obtain the virtual hard disk file __qVSA.i386-2.4.26-11.vhd.zip__.
+1. Log in to the Hyper-V server.
 1. Go to __Manager | Hyper-V Manager__.
 1. Add a new Virtual Machine.
 1. Provide a name for the scanner.
-1. Configure the memory.
-Recommended is 2048 MB or more.
+1. Configure the memory (Recommended is 2048 MB or more).
-1. Configure the networking as appropriate so the network adapter on the scanner can use a virtual network for communication.
+1. Configure the network adapter on the scanner so it can be used as a virtual network for communication.
 1. For the virtual hard disk configuration, select __Use an existing virtual hard disk__ and provide the location of the .vhd file (obtained from the download .zip file).
 1. Click __Next__.
 1. Click __Finish__.
 1. Press the Right arrow to select __Personalize this scanner__.

    ![](images/0a12bfe2fc2229b08fc93ef804b0e299.png)